jf20541/DNNHyperparameterTuning/README.md

 ## Objective
-Deep Neural Networks have a variety of hyperparameters such as **learning rate, number of layers, hidden size, dropout, etc** as variables that control the behavior of models and can strongly determine the performance of the model.
-Using **Bayesian Filtering** to find the optimal hyperparameters and further explore trials near its minimal loss function.
+Deep Neural Networks have a variety of hyperparameters such as **learning rate, number of layers, hidden size, dropout, regularization strength, activation functions, etc** as variables that control the behavior of models and can strongly determine the performance of the model.
+Using **Bayesian Filtering** to find the optimal hyperparameters and converge to the best set of hyperparameter values.

 ### Hyper-Parameters?
 `optimizer:`\